troykyo/dssloopholes.github.io/category/sustainability/Post-use materials.md

 #### Zero Waste Daniel

 Zero Waste Daniel is a sustainable fashion brand known for its zero-waste approach.
-The designer, Daniel Silverstein, creates unique and stylish garments using fabric scraps and post-consumer materials.
+The designer, Daniel Silverstein, creates unique and stylish garments using fabric scraps and post-user materials.
 By incorporating post-use materials into his designs, he showcases the creative possibilities of waste reduction and sustainable fashion.

 #### Rapanui